pytchlang/pytch-tutorials/script-by-script-shoot-the-fruit/tutorial.md

 statement is _indented_ — moved across from the left margin by four spaces.

-You need to work out the _test_, and work out what code goes in the body of the `if` statement.
+You need to work out what Python expression to use for the _test_, and work out what code goes in the _body_ of the `if` statement.

 {{< learner-task-help >}}